homebysix/auto-update-magic/README.md

 ### A few troubleshooting tips

-- If you're getting an error that says "sslv3 alert handshake failure," try modifying the local `ssl_.py` file as outlined by ocoda on [this page](https://github.com/sheagcraig/JSSImporter/issues/9#issuecomment-61490994).
-A future version of JSSImporter should resolve this error.

 - Be sure Casper Admin and AutoPkgr are not running at the same time.
 Otherwise one or the other may fail to mount the distribution points.

-- If you're having trouble getting AutoPkgr to upload successfully to all your distribution points, here's a Plan B you might want to try.
-    1. Remove the JSS_REPOS key from com.github.autopkg.plist.
-    2. Set the JSS_REPO key to the local path of your primary distribution point.
-(If the primary distribution point doesn't live on your AutoPkgr Mac, you can mount it using AFP or SMB instead.)
-    3. Relaunch AutoPkgr and try running a `.jss` recipe.
-    4. If it succeeds in uploading the new package to your primary distribution point, then set up a scheduled `rsync` job to sync the primary distribution point to your remaining distribution points.

 ## Acknowledgements